awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

    This configuration re\-installs the lifecycle hook into the Auto Scaling group\.

-1. Create a fleet\-wide deployment with the Amazon S3or GitHub revision that you know is healthy and want to use\.
+1. Create a fleet\-wide deployment with the Amazon S3 or GitHub revision that you know is healthy and want to use\.

    For example, if the revision is a \.zip file in an Amazon S3 bucket called `my-revision-bucket` with an object key of `httpd_app.zip`, do the following: